tangowhisky37/CoderDojo/Pages/Tracks/BBC-Microbit-Fundamentals-I.md

 This section lists the content covered under the BBC micro:bit fundamentals I track.

+This course is designed to run through an entire term (10-12 weeks) assuming that one lesson is worked upon at every class.

 - Lesson 1  : Beautiful Image
 - Lesson 2  : Lucky7
 - Lesson 3  : Answering Machine